How Successful People Think provides readers with an overview of how the mindsets and beliefs of successful people.

 And it will be very worth it.

 Here are 6 ways to change your thinking for the positive:

 - Expose yourself to good input

 - Only spend mental cycles on positive thoughts

 - The antifragile ego (the most important mindset of self-empowerment).

 Successful people have very clear targets.

-A very clear target allows you to get highly relevant feedback in a short period of time, which, in turn, will allow you to take strides towards your goal.
+A very clear target allows you to get highly relevant feedback in a short period of time, which, in turn, will allow you to take strides toward your goal.

 2. Possibility Thinking